ooples/pine_script_docs/source/concepts/Text_and_shapes.rst

 `plotchar() <https://www.tradingview.com/pine-script-reference/v5/#fun_plotchar>`__ and
 `plotshape() <https://www.tradingview.com/pine-script-reference/v5/#fun_plotshape>`__.

-Labels are objects, like :ref:`lines and boxes <PageLinesAndBoxes>` and are referred to using an ID of "label" type.
+Labels are objects, like :ref:`lines and boxes <PageLinesAndBoxes>` and :ref:`tables <PageTables>`.
-Many functions exist in the ``label`` namespace.
-They are used to create, modify and delete labels.
+Like them, they are referred to using an ID of "label" type, which acts like a pointer.

 .. note:: On TradingView charts, a complete set of *Drawing Tools* allows users to create and modify drawings using mouse actions.
 While they may sometimes look similar to